-A commonplace directive from coaches, mystics and philosophers today is that you can change your reality by changing how you look at things.
-Change your lens of perception and you change the world, they say.
-They make it sound easy, as though changing our perception is as simple as changing our shoes or our sunglasses.
-For most of us, a first step to changing how we look at things is to change what we look at.
-Such an approach acknowledges recent discoveries in mirror neuron theory, and the fact that we mimic and match the mood of what we are ‘looking’ at.
+Many coaches, gurus and mystics state that you can change your reality by changing how you look at things.
+Change your lens of perception and you change your world, they say.
+It sounds pretty easy, doesn’t it, as though changing our lens of perception is as simple as changing our shoes or our sunglasses.
+For most of us the practical first step to changing how we look at things is to change what we look at.
+Such an approach acknowledges research into Mirror Neuron theory, and the idea that we mimic and match the mood of what we are ‘looking’ at.

-Contemplative practices are found throughout the world and can be defined as the cultivation of “a critical, first-person focus, sometimes with direct experience as the object, at other times concentrating on complex ideas or situations”.The Center for Contemplative Mind in Society
+Contemplative practices are found throughout the world and can be defined as the cultivation of ‘a critical, first-person focus, sometimes with direct experience as the object, at other times concentrating on complex ideas or situations’.

 Whether you are looking to get started on a daily contemplation practice, or wanting to enrich your current practice, these 5 suggestions are simple and practical.